-2 The equivalent will typically equate to a Grade Point Average of 3.0 (on a 4 point scale) or overall marks of 60 - 65%.
+&lt;sup>2 The equivalent will typically equate to a Grade Point Average of 3.0 (on a 4 point scale) or overall marks of 60 - 65%.

-3 An internationally accredited University would normally be in receipt of government funding or have obtained accredited status through a recognised accrediting agency
+&lt;sup>3 An internationally accredited University would normally be in receipt of government funding or have obtained accredited status through a recognised accrediting agency

-Programme GPA English Language Competency Relevant Degree Required prior knowledge Required prior experience Doctorate in Education Minimum 3.0 IELTS 6.5 TOEFL iBT 92 (Minimum 6.0 or 20 on writing band) - Minimum of three years teaching experience Master of Education/ Postgraduate Diploma in Education Minimum 3.0 IELTS 6.5 TOEFL iBT 92 - - Minimum of two years teaching experience Doctor of Philosophy (PhD) Subject: Project Management Minimum 3.0 IELTS 6.5 TOEFL iBT 92 A recognised master's degree (or equivalent or higher qualification) in a project management or PM related subject Considerable experience (3 years or more) in a project management or related environment is desirable.
-MSc/Postgraduate Diploma/ Postgraduate Certificate in Project Management Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 Progression to Dissertation IELTS 6.5 or TOEFL iBT 92 - Applicants must show evidence of basic knowledge and understanding of project management principles.
-This will be demonstrated through at least two years relevant work experience in a Project Management environment OR The applicant will show evidence of introductory Project Management training and related qualification (e.g. completion of APM Introductory Certificate in Project Management or similar) which demonstrates basic knowledge and understanding, OR The applicant will acquire basic knowledge and understanding of Project Management principles through attending and passing a pre-masters programme (non-credit bearing) offered internally by BUiD."
-MSc/Postgraduate Diploma in Human Resource Management Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree in a business related subject - - MSc/ Postgraduate Diploma in Finance and Banking Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree from a Business School - - MSc in Construction Law and Dispute Resolution (CLDR) Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 First degree relating to buildings, construction and/or law - -
+Programme GPA English Language Competency Relevant Degree Required Prior Knowledge Required Prior Experience Master of Education/ Postgraduate Diploma in Education Minimum 3.0 IELTS 6.5 TOEFL iBT 92 - - Minimum of two years teaching experience MSc /Postgraduate Diploma / Postgraduate Certificate in Informatics (Knowledge and Data Management ) Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 Computer Science, Artificial Intelligence, Cognitive Science, Engineering, Physics or Mathematics (with a programming background).
+Maths to the level required of a rigorous Science degree.
+Programming experience beyond introductory level, preferably in Java or similar - MSc/Postgraduate Diploma/ Postgraduate Certificate in Project Management Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 Applicants must show evidence of basic knowledge and understanding of project management principles.
+This will be demonstrated through at least two years relevant work experience in a Project Management environment OR The applicant will show evidence of introductory Project Management training and related qualification (e.g. completion of APM Introductory Certificate in Project Management or similar) which demonstrates basic knowledge and understanding, OR The applicant will acquire basic knowledge and understanding of Project Management principles through attending and passing a pre- masters programme (non-credit bearing) offered internally by BUiD."